 Installing SSL can be tricky.
-If something goes wrong, a redirect loop can occur, resulting in a not accessible back-end.
+If another plugin redirects to http or your certificate is not valid, a redirect loop could occur, resulting in a not accessible back-end.
 This plugin is shipped with a simple way to deactivate remotely, without access to the back-end.
-Though this should always work, as a fall-back I’ll describe here how you can remove all aspects of this plugin.
+Though this should always work, as a fall-back I’ll describe how you can remove all aspects of this plugin.

 To know what we have to do, we have to know what the plugin does:

-1) Add fixes to the wp-config.php (when necessary)
+- Add fixes to the wp-config.php (when necessary).

-3) Change site and home url to https.
+- Change site and home URL to https.

-So summarizing, we have to roll back the wp-config.php, the .htaccess, and the site and homeurl.
+So summarising, we have to roll back the wp-config.php, the .htaccess, and the site and home URL.

-Item 4 is dynamical (does not change anything, only the output of your website), so will be taken care of by renaming the plugin file, which deactivates it.
+Item 4 is dynamic (does not change anything, only the output of your website).
+So, this will be taken care of by renaming the plugin file, which deactivates it.

 So we have to do the following: